When you purchase a new packaging machine, are you buying it for the next year? Or how about the next five years?

 - After two years, there is a $63,000 savings in owning Machine X

 - The break-even point here is 13 months.
-Despite the acquisition price, Machine X is the better These savings continue to compound and after ten years equate to $900,000.
+Despite the acquisition price, Machine X is the better investment.
+These savings continue to compound and after ten years equate to $900,000.

 Need help comparing OEE for two packaging lines?